Have you felt unjustly judged in life, in work, in relationships and friendships?

 “We are WOMAN”– A celebratory poem for all that is ‘woman’ on International Women’s Day!

-“Making friends with Grief” – A poem I wrote in ode to my Grandad on the anniversary of his passing.
+“Making friends with Grief” – A poem I wrote in ode to my Grandad on the anniversary of his passing & a blog post about me using the grief in a good way to produce this poem.

 Fresh Prince of Bel Air Theme Tune Twist – Using poetry & prose of song/rap lyrics to express my feelings and experience after growing my hair for three years to donate 12 inches to charity to make a wig for a child with cancer hair loss.